Zhal73/QAC_Challenges/README.md

 print the 5th person in the list (this is a trick question, what is special about the way Python indexes?)<br />
 print the number of Chris in the cohort <br />

-Once you have a solution, remember to push it to github.
+Once you have a solution, remember to push it to github. <br />